-Whether your Roundup® case settles out of court or you receive a judgment in your favor after a trial, the compensation (money) you receive can be thought of as "damages."
+Whether your Roundup case settles out of court or you receive a judgment in your favor after a trial, the compensation (money) you receive can be thought of as "damages."
 (Learn more about the basics of damages and compensation in a personal injury case.)

-Let's look at some common categories of damages, and how each might affect the value of your Roundup® lawsuit.
+Let's look at some common categories of damages, and how each might affect the value of your Roundup lawsuit.

-Any medical treatment you've received as a result of health problems linked to your use of Roundup®, and any care you'll need in the future, is part of your damages.
+Any medical treatment you've received as a result of health problems linked to your use of Roundup, and any care you'll need in the future, is part of your damages.
 So, for example, if you've been diagnosed with non-Hodgkins lymphoma or any other condition, and you've undergone treatment, the costs of all testing and treatment would be counted here.

 (On a related note, if the full extent and impact of your medical problems isn't clear, it's probably not in your best interest to accept an injury settlement offer.
-Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages, because once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that your Roundup®-related health problems are worse than you first thought.)
+Your attorney will almost certainly want to wait until both of you have a clear picture of this component of your damages, because once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that your Roundup-related health problems are worse than you first thought.)

-If a Roundup®-related illness like non-Hodgkin's lymphoma has forced you to take time off from your job, or has otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
+If a Roundup-related illness like non-Hodgkin's lymphoma has forced you to take time off from your job, or has otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
 Specifically, you are entitled to compensation for any income you've already lost because of your health problems, and for income you would have earned in the future, were it not for your health issues.
 In "legalese," an award based on future income is characterized as compensation for the injured person's "loss of earning capacity" or "diminished earning capacity."

 Pain and suffering is often broken down into two types.
 Physical pain and suffering comes from your actual physical injuries, such as the discomfort resulting from your illness and the course of care necessary to treat it (including chemotherapy and radiation therapy).
 Mental pain and suffering can be viewed as the subjective psychological impact of your physical pain.
 This includes anguish, emotional distress, loss of enjoyment of life, fear, anger, humiliation, anxiety, shock, sleeplessness, and other negative effects.
-Learn more about pain and suffering in a personal injury case.
+Learn more about pain and suffering in a Roundup case.

-For example, if Monsanto or the retailer you're suing can successfully argue that you failed to get necessary medical treatment when you knew (or should have known) you were experiencing health problems related to your use of Roundup®, your damages award might be significantly reduced.
-This is one of many reasons why it's important to have an experienced lawyer on your side in a Roundup® case.
+For example, if Monsanto or the retailer you're suing can successfully argue that you failed to get necessary medical treatment when you knew (or should have known) you were experiencing health problems related to your use of Roundup, your damages award might be significantly reduced.
+This is one of many reasons why it's important to have an experienced lawyer on your side in a Roundup case.